mithi/react-philosophies/README.md

 A component should have one and only one job.
 It should do the smallest possible useful thing.
 It only has responsibilities that fulfil its purpose.
 This matters because React applications that are easy to maintain consist of components that are easy to reuse.
 A component with various responsibilities are difficult to reuse.
 If you want to reuse some but not all of a component's behavior, it's almost always impossible to just get what you need.
 It is also likely to be entangled with other code.
 Components that do one thing which isolate that thing from the rest of your application allows change without consequence and reuse without duplication.

 **How to know if your component has a single responsibility?**
-> Try to describe that component in one sentence.
+Try to describe that component in one sentence.
 If it is only responsible for one thing then it should be simple to describe.
 If it uses the word ‘and’ or ‘or’ then it is likely that your component failed this test.
+Also check the props, states, hooks this component consumes as well as variables and methods declared inside the component (it shouldn't have too many).
+Ask your self if these props, states, hooks, variables and methods actually work together to fulfill the component's purpose.
+If some of them don't, then consider moving those somewhere else or breaking down your big component to smaller ones.

 ### 🙈 Example
 The requirement is to have special kinds of buttons you can click to shop for items of a specific category.